yatsky/EverydayProgram/README.md

 * And everyone, best luck!
 See you in the next movie, alright?
 * Going to sleep.
 * Good Night, everyone.

+##2015.04.20
+* Learned a lot of great stuff about Photoshop today!
+Very exciting!
+* But it's quite late, and I better go to sleep after the laudrying is finished.
+* Haha, so happy!
+* Good Night!